 Steps to Become a Scientist at NASA

-Step 1: Earn a degree in the STEM field
+Step 1: Earn a Bachelor’s Degree in STEM

 Step 3: Gain relevant work experience